citp/privacy-policy-historical/i/in/ins/instantappwizard.com.md

 If there are any questions regarding this privacy policy you may contact us using the information below.

-instantappwizard.com
+Instant App Wizard
 PO 186
-New Port Richey, Florida 34656
+New Port Richey, Florida  USA34656

-US
-support at instantappwizard.com
+support @ instantappwizard.com